-Additionally, injection of local anesthetic, steroids, or botulinum toxin type A into the anterior scalene and/or pectoralis muscle have demonstrated varying levels of success in observational studies (10).
+Additionally, injection of local anesthetic, steroids, or botulinum toxin type A into the anterior scalene and/or pectoralis muscle has demonstrated varying levels of success in observational studies (10).
 BUT failed to demonstrate any benefit in a larger randomized control trial (11).

-If failed those and continues to be debilitating, patient will be referred to cardio-thoracic surgeons for a first rib resection with scalenectomy.
+If failed those and continues to be debilitating, the patient will be referred to cardiothoracic surgeons for a first rib resection with scalenectomy.
 Utilizing the “when in doubt, take it out” mentality by removing the rib and muscles that are creating the compression!
 But do you need your first rib and scalene muscles and are these surgeries safe?

 NEW Percutaneous-Orthobiologic Approach